-When you face issues, you can check the event logs which record history events that help you to narrow down the problems.
-If there are plenty of event logs, you can export the log to read easily.
+When you face issues, you can check the event logs for recorded events that help you to narrow down the problems.
+If there are a large number of event logs, you can export the log to read easily.

 Go to Event Logs to view all event logs categorized by Severity, Event Name, and Category.
 You can use the SEARCH function to filter the Event logs to find a specific event.
 The Event Logs can be exported as a .zip file and downloaded on to your computer.